 STEP 10: BUDGET EXPENSES NOT ALREADY MODELED

-The process for budgeting non-dividend expenses using a straight % calculation is the same as budgeting your non-interest income.
-See Page 52 for an illustration of the available calculation types.
+The process for budgeting expenses using a straight % calculation is the same as budgeting income.
+See Page 57 for an illustration of the available calculation types.

 DO IT NOW: BUDGET EXPENSES NOT ALREADY MODELED